apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 14th, 2019: Apache Jackrabbit Oak 1.8.13 released
+Jackrabbit Oak 1.8.13 is a patch release that contains fixes and improvements over the previous 1.8.x release.
+See the [downloads](downloads.html#oak1.8) page for more details.

 #### May 9th, 2019: Apache Jackrabbit 2.19.3 released
 Apache Jackrabbit 2.19.3 is an unstable release cut directly from trunk, with a focus on new features and other improvement.
 See the